 • student finance documents

-• valid ID (passport or driving licence)
+• valid ID (passport or driver's license)

 • passport photographs

-• copies of prescriptions you'll need.
+• copies of any prescriptions you'll need.

 Home comforts and room practicalities

-Most students spend the first year of their studies in student accommodation.
-You'll spend a fair amount of time in your room resting and studying so it's important to ensure this space is somewhere you feel at ease.
 Decorate with photos of family and friends, posters, or your favourite bedding and cushions.
-Feel free to bring along sentimental possessions but bear in mind that your student room may be smaller than your bedroom at home.
-Take a look on your university's website to out how much space you'll have.
+You can bring sentimental possessions, but bear in mind that your student room may be smaller than your bedroom at home.
+Take a look at your university's website to find out how much space you'll have.

 Kitchen equipment